Jira is used by development teams around the world. But using Jira on its own might not be enough for your team.

 |Biggest Con||Lack of visibility across the entire lifecycle.||Custom configuration required to sync all data between Jira and the ALM tool.||Potential resistance from developers who like using Jira.|

 Jira add-ons are commonly used as Jira alternatives.
-Add-ons fill in some of the biggest gaps that developers have in their development lifecycle — like requirements and testing.
 Explore Jira add-ons >

 - See how requirements link to issues.